cs10/Alonzo/README.md

 Alonzo is the sassy (and helpful!) bot for CS10.
 He's our mascot.
 Alonzo has attitude, but that's OK, because he's pretty awesome in general!
 He's a big help to everyone on the team!

-This is a version of GitHub's Campfire bot, hubot.
+This CS10's version of GitHub's Campfire bot, hubot.
 He's pretty cool.

 This version is designed to be deployed on [Heroku][heroku].
-This README was generated for you by Alonzo to help get you started.
-Definitely update and improve to talk about your own instance, how to use and deploy, what functionality he has, etc!

 [heroku]: http://www.heroku.com

+## Cool Story, Bro

+## Setup Alonzo
+Some dependencies:
+* nodejs, coffee-script
+* heroku-toolbelt
+* icu4c
+* hubot-hipchat adapter

 ### Testing Alonzo Locally